jamespmanning/particle_tracking/README.md

 3) dtr_jim.py the main program

 This is a reduced version of Vitalii's extensive code which was designed specifically by JiM during the Spring of 2022 to look at the potential transport of shock tubing plastic showing up on Cape Cod beaches.
 The results of that study are posted <a href='http://studentdrifters.org/projects/ludwig'> here.</a>

+see compressed zip file uploaded to thumbdrive in Sep 2022 since the files would not fit on github